AnshuKumari197/Cookies-Sales-Dashboard/README.md

-# Cookies-Sales-Dashboard
-Cookies Sales Dashboard - Excel
+🍪 Cookies Sales Dashboard - Excel

-Excel Dashboard created to track the profit of cookies sales
+This Excel Dashboard was designed to track the profit of cookie sales and provide actionable insights to improve business performance.
+The dashboard makes it easy to monitor key metrics and filter data for specific analyses.

- - Total sales, profit, order and average of orders are given to track the major activity
+Key Features 🔑 :
+ - 💡 Total Sales, Profit, Orders, and Average Orders: Track the main business metrics in one view.
- - Slicers will help you to track the data for particular city or cookie type
+ - 📚 Slicers: Filter data by city or cookie type to focus on specific categories.
- - Timeline will help you to show the data of specific time according to need
- - Charts will help you to track data of other aspects
+ - 📈 Timeline: View data trends over specific time periods for detailed analysis.
+ - 📊 Charts & Visualizations: Graphically represent data to better understand sales performance across various dimensions.
- - Insights are given to give an idea to increase sales
+ - 🔍 Insights: Offers recommendations to help increase sales and improve overall profitability.

+This project demonstrates the power of Excel in delivering business insights through interactive dashboards!

 ![image](https://github.com/user-attachments/assets/ce179306-604d-43b3-b9cd-cc5740bc1c4b)